One Month in Italy – Our Itinerary

 Rome – Four Nights

 We decided to spend our first night at the Hilton at the airport (Fiumicino).
-In hindsight, that probably was not the best idea, especially since we arrived early in the day.
+In hindsight, that was probably a mistake, especially since we arrived early in the day.
 We did end up going into the city, which was about a 30-45 minute shuttle bus or train ride.
 While we enjoyed the hotel and the amenities of the Hilton, I would only suggest staying near the airport if you are arriving later in the day and know that you won’t have time to go into the city.

-We booked our next three nights through AirBnB, which was our first experience with that app.
+We booked our next three nights through AirBnB, which was our first experience with that app (this was in 2013).
 Our room was in the apartment of some locals – a woman and her son.
-The location was great and the price was right.
+The location was near the Coliseum and the price was right.
 While everything was ok, it just was not the type of experience we were looking for – not enough privacy when staying in someone’s home vs. an actual bed and breakfast.

 Selfie on top of the Castel Sant'Angelo